The Artemis Collection

 Final Solution

-The final design can also be converted to one with shortened sleeves and pant legs via removable forearm and calf pieces (see right image below).
+The final design can also be converted to one with shortened sleeves and pant legs via removable forearm and calf pieces.

 I also designed a tool belt that works seamlessly with the everyday garment and allows for easy organization and storage of tools.